 Cash ISA rates are now more rewarding

-The Bank of England has recently nudged interest rates to their highest level since October 2008.
+In the middle of 2023, the Bank of England nudged interest rates to their highest level since October 2008.
 And with it, the rates available on Cash ISAs are at their highest levels in over a decade.

-How a 1 Year Fixed Rate Cash ISA rate has Increased
+How a 1 Year Variable Rate Cash ISA rate has increased

 The recent rise in rates means you have an opportunity to earn more interest on your savings, tax-free.
 And that could help you feel more prepared, and confident, about your financial future.